Danish longball

-Danish longball (Danish: Langbold, Swedish: Långboll, Norwegian: Slåball) is a bat-and-ball game similar to brännboll played in Denmark, Sweden and Norway.
-It is also played in some British secondary schools, and is played recreationally by scouts, the Air Training Corps, Wetheringsett Camp Suffolk, and by the Royal Navy and Australian Navy.
+Danish longball (Danish: Langbold, Swedish: Långboll, Norwegian: Slåball) is a bat-and-ball game similar to brännboll played in Denmark, Sweden and Norway founded by Graham Evans.
+It is also played in some British secondary schools and is also played recreationally by Scouts, the Air Training Corps, Wetheringsett Camp Suffolk (known as Nora ball), and by the Royal Navy and Australian Navy.
 It is also played at some U.S. summer camps.

 Play

 Danish longball is similar to brännboll and can be described as a hybrid of baseball and cricket.
 Each team takes turns batting and fielding.
 In some areas, an element of dodgeball is incorporated, with a player being "out" if he or she is hit with the ball (outside the safety zone) below the head whilst aiming to get a run.

 Teams and positions

 Players are split into two teams, a batting team and a balling team.
 The batting team waits behind the batting goal ready to bat.
 The balling team is spread behind the batting goal and the safe goal ready to field.